 For we have been socialized to respect fear more than our own needs for language and definition, and while we wait in silence for that final luxury of fearlessness, the weight of that silence will choke us.

 - Audre Lorde

-I am currently a Ph.D. student in the Department of Sociology at the University of California, Irvine.
+I am a Ph.D. student in the Department of Sociology at the University of California, Irvine.
 Broadly, my research looks at the intersection of culture/ideology and political behaviors—both electoral and extra-institutional.
-Funded by the National Science Foundation Graduate Research Fellowship Program, my master’s thesis examined how formative experiences with grassroots models of mobilization shape activists’ understanding of their own work and influence their long-term trajectories, including decisions to exit certain social movement organizations.
-Leaning more towards political sociology, my dissertation investigates the impact of colorblindness, racial resentment against African Americans, and having a “people of color” consciousness on Latino and Asian attitudes towards three welfare areas: state and federal healthcare programs, raising the minimum wage, and federal aid to the poor.
-I employ both qualitative and quantitative methodologies in my work.
+Funded by the National Science Foundation Graduate Research Fellowship Program, my master’s thesis examined how ideological imprinting, or formative exposure to grassroots models of mobilization, shape activists’ understanding of their own work and influence their long-term trajectories (e.g., decisions to exit certain social movement organizations).
+This work was recently published in Mobilization.
+Currently, my dissertation investigates race and political alignments of non-white minorities.
+I use both qualitative and quantitative methodologies in my work.

 Outside of academia, I enjoy swimming and cheering on the Yankees.